Blog-Reference and Blog-Reference

 The economist’s ambition goes beyond case studies: “The highest ambition an economist can entertain who believes in the scientific character of economics would be fulfilled as soon as he succeeded in constructing a simple model displaying all the essential features of the economic process by means of a reasonably small number of equations connecting a reasonably small number of variables.”
 (Schumpeter)

 MMT failed at this task.
-MMT’s macrofoundations are provable false.
+MMT’s macrofoundations are provably false.

 #1 See ‘Proﬁt for Marxists’